JoyV1/Simple_Calculator.py/README.md

 * Need hands-on GUI projects to grasp concepts
 * Struggle with understanding code structure
 ___________________________________________________________________________________________
-Stop vibing, start understanding!
+Stop vibing coding, start understanding!
 This calculator teaches tkinter basics, event handling, and proper code organization through a practical project you can actually use.